mmm111mmm/inacityinthefuture/next.md

 0. A variable data type
 0. A variable name

-A variable data type is a type we looked at previously: string, int, float, bool, etc.
+A variable data type is a type we looked at previously: string, int, float, bool.

 A variable name can be anything you want.